 Frequently Asked Questions

-The National Academies are comprised of four distinguished organizations - the National Research Council (NRC), the Institute of Medicine (IOM), the National Academy of Engineering (NAE), and the National Academy of Sciences (NAS).
+The National Academies are comprised of three distinguished organizations - the National Academy of Sciences (NAS), the National Academy of Engineering (NAE), and the National Academy of Medicine (NAM).
 These non-profit organizations provide a public service by working outside the framework of government to ensure independent advice on matters of science, technology, and medicine.

-What are the relationships between the Board and the NRC/IOM, and between all of these and the National Academy of Sciences?
+What are the relationships between the Board and the NAE/NAM, and between all of these and the National Academy of Sciences?

-The Water Science and Technology Board (WSTB), is part of the National Research Council's (NRC) Division on Earth and Life Studies (DElS).
-The National Academy of Sciences (NAS), the National Academy of Engineering (NAE), the Institute of Medicine (IOM), and the NRC are the four organizations that comprise the National Academies.
-The NRC is the operating arm of the NAS and the NAE.
+The Water Science and Technology Board (WSTB), is part of the Division on Earth and Life Studies (DELS).
+The National Academy of Sciences (NAS), the National Academy of Engineering (NAE), and the National Academy of Medicine (NAM) are the three organizations that comprise the National Academies of Sciences, Engineering, and Medicine.
 Congressional charter established the NAS in 1863.
-The NRC, NAE, and IOM were established under the same charter in 1916, 1964, and 1970, respectively, and are all private, non-profit, self-governing membership bodies.
+The NAE and NAM were established under the same charter in 1964 and 1970, respectively, and are all private, non-profit, self-governing membership bodies.

 What is the relationship between the Water Science and Technology Board and DELS?

-The Division on Earth and Life Studies (DELS) is one of the four major divisions of the National Research Council (NRC) that encompasses the WSTB and 11 other boards.
+The Division on Earth and Life Studies (DELS) is one of the four major divisions of the National Academies of Sciences, Engineering, and Medicine that encompasses the WSTB and 11 other boards.

 Are your meetings open to the public?